-Access: Unlike Stinchfield & Saginaw, Newcomb Tract is not open to the public.
+Access: Unlike Stinchfield & Saginaw, Newcomb Tract is NOT open to the public.
 Vehicles parked at the site that are not affiliated with the school will get towed.
 With prior approval for research purposes only, the site can park 10+ cars on gravel area.
 Grass areas available for additional parking.
 To visit the site contact SEAS-Facilities@umich.edu.

 History: The 206 Acre Newcomb Tract was purchased in 1929 from William W. and Esther M. Newcomb, originally intended as a site for an observatory.
 It was used for at least 19 years for ornithological and limnological studies by the Department of Zoology.
 In 1949, 80 acres of it was managed by the School of Natural Resources, which used the farm buildings and a nursery as headquarters for the forest management of Stinchfield Woods.
 In 1951 the adjacent 33 acre forested Murdock tract was also acquired, and remained a hardwood stand.
 SEAS now manages all 247 acres.

 - Small Barn – In good condition, recently organized for better research use.

-- The John Flook Dam – began in operation in 1966 to maintain water levels in Portage & Base Line Lakes.
-U-M has granted a limited easement to Washtenaw County Water Resources Commission for areas immediately around the Dam (shown fenced here).
+- The John Flook Dam – began in operation in 1966 to maintain water levels in Portage & Base Line Lakes and managed by the Washtenaw County Water Resources Commission for areas around the Dam.

 - Remnant buildings foundations and old outhouse pit still exist and could be used for project sites.

 - Fenced in area with power can be used for research.

 - Atmospheric, Oceanic & Space Sciences (College of Engineering) has a small observatory and trailer they use periodically.

 - The School of Public Health has a storage container and often use the fenced in area in the back for research.